 Occasionally I review movies or other author’s books on this blog and I’ve preserved those posts on this page, along with features about other authors.
-I did much more of this when I began this blog back in 2012, and one of my resolutions for 2017 is to review more books here.
+I did much more of this when I began this blog back in 2012, and one of my resolutions is to review more books here.

 I am not interested in reviewing non-fiction, pure romance novels, stories which promote any particular religion, children’s books, or horror of any type.
 Please do not ask me to review erotica or books about vampires or zombies.

 If you would like to be considered for a review contact me at Zane (dot) Zeitman (at) gmail (dot) com.

 Why am I reviewing a crime novel like Murder Gone Missing?
 Well, even though Shape of Secrets is a fantasy, it is also a murder mystery, and I have a soft spot for zany crime novels with an unusual premise.
 This is my third recent review here and I hope to do more.
 See the end of this post for details about my review policy.

 My Review Summary: Lida Sideris has written a clever and funny story to entertain fans of light-hearted mysteries.
 My personal rating is 3.7/5.
 My full review appears later in this post.

 About this book: Newly minted lawyer Corrie Locke has taken a vow of abstinence.
 From PI work, that is.
 Until her best friend Michael finds his bully of a boss stabbed in the back after confronting him earlier that day.
 Michael panics, accidentally tampering with the crime scene…which could lead the cops to Michael instead of the real culprit.
 He turns to Corrie to track down the killer.
 She doesn’t need much coaxing.
 Her late great PI dad taught her the ropes…and left her his cache of illegal weaponry.